Gabby Petito Search: Timeline Of Road Trip With Fiancé Brian Laundrie, Notable Dates And Events

 NEW YORK (CBSNewYork) – The search for Gabby Petito has apparently come to a tragic end.
 The FBI said they believe Petito’s body was found Sunday in Grand Teton National Park.

 The 22-year-old Blue Point, N.Y. native went missing after going on a cross-country road trip with her fiancé, Brian Laundrie.
 He mysteriously returned to the home they shared in Florida in the van they were traveling in, but without Petito.
-Police have wanted to question Laundrie about Petito’s disappearance, but he declined – and then apparently disappeared himself.READ MORE: Police: Suspect Attacks Man In Hell's Kitchen, Steals Wallet
+Police have wanted to question Laundrie about Petito’s disappearance, but he declined – and then apparently disappeared himself.READ MORE: Jury Begins Deliberations In R. Kelly Trial After 6 Weeks Of Testimony

 Here are notable dates in the search for Petito: